 Sand the cured tape with 50-grit sandpaper on a sanding block to feather the selvaged edge.
 If the edge has got to blend, thicken a mixture of epoxy with 410 Microlight® and apply it with a wide putty knife.

 WEST SYSTEM BIAXIAL TAPE

-*Poisson’s ratio is the ratio of the tranverse contracting strain to the elongation strain when a rod is stretched by forces which are applied at its ends and which are parallel to the rod’s axis.
+*Poisson’s ratio is the ratio of the transverse contracting strain to the elongation strain when a rod is stretched by forces that are applied at its ends and which are parallel to the rod’s axis.